 Concrete Taxonomy

-The role of concreteness in grasping abstract mathematical concepts has been widely explored in the Learning Sciences.
-However, empirical results send a conflicting message: while some concreteness can help students reach abstract levels of representation, starting with concrete examples may also prevent students from transferring to abstract symbolisms.
+The role of concreteness in grasping abstract mathematical concepts has been widely explored in the educational research.
+However, empirical results send a conflicting message: while some concreteness helps students to reach abstract levels of representation, starting with concrete examples may also prevent students from transferring to abstract symbolisms.
 We argue that such discrepancies might result from a verbal dispute in our field.
-Indeed, while the words concrete and abstract are often used in the field of mathematics education, they are not always used with the same meaning.
-For example, the word "concrete" can be used as specific, relatable, visual, tangible, while the word abstract can be used as general, reusable, vague, symbolic.
-With this project, we offer three contributions: First, we empirically identify the verbal dispute, second, we resolve the verbal dispute by offering a taxonomy of concretenesses and abstractions in mathematics education, third, we offer a template for the design of future mathematics education interventions and studies.
+Indeed, while the words concrete** and abstract are often used in the field of mathematics education, they are not always used with the same meaning.
+For example, the word concrete can be used as specific, relatable, visual, tangible, while the word abstract can be used as general, reusable, vague, symbolic.
+In this work, we offer three contributions: First, we empirically identify the verbal dispute.
+Second, we offer a data-informed taxonomy to organize this semantic landscape and support research inquiry.
+And third, we offer templates for the design of future mathematics education interventions and studies.

 Ongoing project...
 More information coming soon.